 Will Stanton, the seventh son of a seventh son, learns on his eleventh birthday that he is the last of the ‘Old Ones.’
 These are people with ancient knowledge of the Light.
 The Old Ones have special powers and a destiny to save the world.
 Will receives instructions to go on a quest to collect six signs.
-These six signs form a the completed Circle to ward off the forces of the Dark.
+These six signs form a completed circle to ward off the forces of the Dark.

 Readers cheer Will in hopes that he will be able to collect the signs in time to beat the Dark.